Naturalist Kayaking in Florida

 The leaders will joyfully prepare all meals; however, everyone is expected to help clean up.
 Meals included in the trip fee begin with dinner on the first day and end with breakfast on the last day.
 Meals served on the trip will honor and reflect local cuisine.
 A typical dinner would consist of shrimp creole (or perhaps alligator), white rice, garlic bread, fresh salad, and something chocolatey for dessert.
 Folks with special diets should contact the trip leader.

-Our lodging will be at a 700-acre working cattle ranch on the Econlockhatchee River.
-There is a large two-story log cabin with wrap-around porch and an old-fashioned “Cracker” house.
+Our lodging will be at an 700-acre working cattle ranch on the Econlockhatchee River.
+There is a large two-story log cabin with wrap-around porch and an old fashion “Cracker” house.
 Bathrooms are shared and rooms are multiple occupancy.
-Rooms with one bed will, of course, be given to couples.
+Rooms with one bed will of course be given to couples.
 Because we are staying at a lodge each night, every day our group will have to be shuttled to that day's location.

 Equipment and Clothing